startable/startable-standard/StarTable format specification.md

 The number of colons in the prefix determine the level to which this template block applies.
-The characteristics of the three template block levels are summarized in Table 3.
+The characteristics of the three template block levels are summarized in this table:

-Table 5 Template block levels

 | Start marker prefix | Level  | Identifier must be a… | Default identifier (if omitted)                                                                                                                                                          | Default property (if omitted) |
 |---------------------|--------|-----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------|